All Episodes

 See if y'all were paying attention earlier.

-And the winner is ASEC.
+And the winner is ASSEC.

 I think he was the first one to have it.

-A little bunch of y'all saying Aaliyah.
+A bunch of y'all saying Aaliyah.

-Bam, there we go.
+There we go.

-And some of you guys are probably wondering what is bribery.
+And some of you guys are probably wondering, what is bribery?

-Bribery is essentially when you're paying someone to do something to overlook something or to commit criminal activity against their position.
+Bribery is essentially when you're paying someone to do something, to overlook something or to commit criminal activity against their position.

-Typically they're in a trusted position, and you're paying them to not do what they're supposed to do.
+Typically, they're in a trusted position and you're paying them to not do what they're supposed to do.

 Okay, that's like a very layman's terms way of putting it for you guys.